-This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114).
+- This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114).
 Students are REQUIRED to have these clearances submitted to the Registrar's Office by the final day of their first semester.
-If students fail to have clearances submitted by that time, they will be removed from the program.

-- Student must have completed ALL developmental work prior to being accepted into Early Childhood Education Associate of Arts Degree or have passed all sections of the Compass Entrance Exam. - 3.
+If students fail to have clearances submitted by that time, they will be removed from the program. - Student must have completed ALL developmental work prior to being accepted into Early Childhood Education Associate of Arts Degree or have passed all sections of the ACCUPLACER course placement exam. - 3.
 Once admitted, students must maintain a 3.0 average.
 Students who fall below a 3.0 will be notified by e-mail that their major has automatically been changed to Child Development AAS.
 If a student wishes to change to another degree or certificate, they must notify their advisor and complete the appropriate paperwork. - 4.
 Students may not receive any grade lower than a C in any general education or major course that is required by this degree.

 This degree follows the curriculum set by the Pennsylvania Department of Education Transfer and Articulation Oversight Committee (TAOC) on November 11, 2011, and is transferable to all Pennsylvania State System of Higher Education colleges.
 However, in planning to transfer, please remember to check with the transfer institution to make sure that you meet all requirements.
-Universities and colleges that are not in the Pennsylvania State System of Higher Education, such as the University of Pittsburgh, Mt.
-Aloysius College, and Carlow University may have different requirements.